-Does the thought of dragging yourself through airport security, an uncomfortable plane journey and an overpriced taxi ride fill you with fear?
+Does the thought of mingling with the masses at the airport, sitting on a crowded plane and dealing with the crowds at an overpriced tourist destination fill you with fear?
 Then maybe it’s time to switch up your holiday options and opt for a staycation in the UK instead.

-Whether you fancy a coastal retreat, a city break or a rural trip; the UK has it all.
-And with 47 million staycations last year, there’s never been a better time to put the passport away and discover what the UK has to offer.
+Whether you fancy a coastal retreat, a city break or a rural trip - the UK has it all.
+In fact, there’s never been a better time to put the passport away and discover what the UK has to offer.

 Tempted to get behind the wheel?
 These are our top tips for your next staycation.